 Working groups have been formed to develop solutions to industry-wide health and safety issues.
 The working groups in progress are noted below.
 Once a working group has completed their task the outcomes from the group are published as guidelines.

-An industry wide WCP competency solution that’s a straightforward, consistent way to get up to speed and stay on track with the work control system and procedures, from Work Party Member to Permit Issuer.
-Think of it as an industry reset!
+An industry-wide WCP competency solution that’s a straightforward, consistent way to get up to speed and stay on track with the work control system and procedures, from Work Party Member to Permit Issuer.
+Think of it as an industry reset - a more consistent and practical approach across sites.

 We delivered the first eLearning module last year; it is a great intro into how we use WCPs in industry and what’s required to be a Work Party Member and General Work Supervisor.
 It’s also a steppingstone to becoming a StayLive WCP Recipient and / or Issuer.